jerickjoe111/launch-school/JS230/02a_events.md

 - `stopImmediatePropagation()`: it works as `stopPropagation()`, except it prevents also the invocation of any subsequent event listeners registered on the same object.

 !
-It's very important to remember that the browser lets the event go through the capturing and bubbling phases before it does the default action of the event (like loading a new page after clicking on a link), but if there's any listener on the path with a `preventDefault()` invocation, then that default action will be prevented.
+It's very important to remember that the browser lets the event go through the capturing and bubbling phases before it causes the event's default behavior (like loading a new page after clicking on a link); but that default action will be prevented if there's any listener on the path with a `preventDefault()` invocation.

 ## Event dispatch and propagation